BehroozMontazeran/ML_Exercises/Exercise 2/commented/network-commented.md

 \color{DarkGreen}

 Again, the ideas are the same, although our explanation of the different layers could have been more elaborate.
-We did not mention how to generalize our method, but it should be pretty obvious.
-Our reasoning for why the classifier would fail in practice was perhaps a bit misguided.
+We did not mention how to generalize our method, but it should be pretty obvious from the diagram we drew.

+Our reasoning for why the classifier would fail in practice was perhaps a bit misguided (the most important issue is the lack of generalization, the training could possibly be achieved by some other means).

 \color{black}